nxskok/pasias/docs/16-ordinal-nominal-response.md

 As in the previous part: pick a level of `education`, and then judge the effect of `religion`.

 The `Low` level of education appeared to be the most opposed to abortion before, so the effects of `religion` might be the most noticeable there.
 For those, the Catholics are most likely to be negatively inclined towards abortion, and the least likely to be postively inclined.
 There is not much difference between the two flavours of Protestant.

 Some further thoughts:

 What actually surprises me is that you hear (in the media) about Christians being steadfastly opposed to abortion.
 This is something that these data do not support at all: an appreciable fraction of people from each of the denominations, especially with medium or high levels of education, are actually in favour of abortion in all three of the circumstances described in the question.

-The models we fitted assume an effect of `religion` regardless of education, and an effect of `education` regardless of religion.
+Extra: the models we fitted assume an effect of `religion` regardless of education, and an effect of `education` regardless of religion.
 But it might be that the effect of education depends on which religious denomination you're looking